Home » Our Academy » Attendance

 For that reason, the academy will not authorise any leave of absence in term time, unless satisfied the reason is exceptional.

-We ask parents and carers to request permission in advance, and only if absolutely necessary.
-Any requests should be put in writing via the appropriate form (available from the school office) and wherever possible with at least four weeks’ notice.
+We ask parents and carers to request permission in advance.
+Any requests should be put in writing via the appropriate form (available from the school office) and wherever possible with at least four school weeks’ notice and before flights or other travel arrangements have been made.
 The parent or carer who the child normally lives with should make the application.

 Further information